 In 2011, the Organisation for Economic Co-operation and Development (OECD) established the Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, advising corporations and others to manage their own operations so as to avoid involvement in the trade of conflict minerals.
 In the United States, from 2013 the Dodd-Frank Wall Street Reform and Consumer Protection Act obligated companies listed on the U.S. stock exchanges to submit reports on their usage of specific conflict minerals (tin, tantalum, tungsten, and gold) to the Securities and Exchange Commission.
 The aim of such measures is to stop companies from using conflict minerals through information disclosure and social pressure.

-In line with these global trends, industry organizations relevant to the Group (including the LBMA*1 and RBA*2) have established monitoring programs for eliminating conflict minerals.
+In line with these global trends, industry organizations relevant to the Group (including the LBMA*1, RBA*2, and LPPM*3) have established monitoring programs for eliminating conflict minerals.
 These programs request that companies cooperate with surveys and undergo external audits by an independent organization.

 - 1LBMA: London Bullion Market Association